lagimik/PartnerCrucible/_posts/2022-09-12-signaltonoise-devops.md

 One of the key benefits of introducing DevOps processes and culture is that it removes the communication barriers between teams and the reliance on any single individual for progress to be made

 The moment organizational leadership realizes the impact  DevOps teams can have on the current practices is a key inflection point.
 There are (at least) two possibilities:
--they be made to navigate existing processes or
+- they be made to navigate existing processes or
--they will be given the latitude to define new methods.
+- they will be given the latitude to define new methods.
 For this reason, selecting the right initiative, and the right team, as an initial pilot becomes crucial.